-Estate planning is the legal procedure using which an individual can ensure that their healthcare and property wishes are honored after their death.
+Estate planning is the legal procedure using which individuals can ensure that their healthcare and property wishes are honored after their death.
 It is also a handy tool to ensure that the loved ones are provided for in the absence of the individual.
 A comprehensive estate plan resolves important legal issues that arise after a person’s death.
 It answers the following legal queries:

 Estate is more than just the property you own.
 In legal terms, the estate includes all the assets that an individual owns at the time of their death.
 These include: